yavned/zoom3d/README.md

 ```
 doubleClickTime
 ```
-Maximum time between two touchend events required for a double tap to occur.
+Maximum time in milliseconds between two touchend events required for a double tap to occur.
 Default: ```200```

 ```
 dragLimit
 ```
-The limit within which the content can be dragged out of the borders of its parent.
+The limit in pixels within which the content can be dragged out of the borders of its parent.
 Default: ```100```

 ```